nghttp2/nghttp2/doc/nghttpx.1.rst

     The default  enabled cipher  list might not  contain any PSK  cipher suite.
 In  that case,  desired PSK  cipher suites  must be  enabled using  :option:`--client-ciphers` option.
-    The  desired PSK  cipher suite  may be  black listed  by HTTP/2.
-To  use  those   cipher  suites  with  HTTP/2, consider   to  use   :option:`--client-no-http2-cipher-black-list`
+    The  desired PSK  cipher suite  may be  block listed  by HTTP/2.
+To  use  those   cipher  suites  with  HTTP/2, consider   to  use   :option:`--client-no-http2-cipher-block-list`
     option.
 But be aware its implications.

 .. option:: --tls-no-postpone-early-data